 - Allowed to host gamenights with the approval of a Specialist.

 The second HR rank.
-Specialists help the Chief manage PET.
-They vote on HR promotions, new PET policies and have the ultimate flexibility in terms of event hosting.
+Specialists are the leadership rank in PET and help the Chief manage the group.
+They vote on HR promotions, new PET policies, have the ultimate flexibility in terms of event hosting and more.

 - Access to an improved PET med-kit.
 This med-kit heals 16 HP per second .